cisco/mindmeld/source/userguide/deep_neural_nets.rst

 |                                         | Choices: ``'first'``, ``'last'``, ``'max'``, ``'mean'``, ``'mean_sqrt'``                                                                                                                                                                         |
 +-----------------------------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Below is a minimalistic example of a classifier configuration for classifier based on LSTMs:
+Below is a minimalistic example of a sequence classifier configuration for classifier based on LSTMs:

 .. code-block:: python